 When it comes to skiing in the Canadian Rockies, one just isn't enough.
-That's how our family feels, and that's where Ski Big 3 comes in.
-One ticket lets you sample three resorts: Lake Louise in its pristine glory, the high-altitude world of Sunshine Village, and family-friendly Mt.
+That's how our family feels and that's where Ski Big 3 comes in.
+One ticket lets you sample three resorts: Lake Louise in its pristine glory, the high-altitude world of Sunshine Village and family-friendly Mt.
 Norquay.
 It’s a Banff National Park ski buffet!
 Each resort has its unique appeal.
-It’s up to you to find your favorite.
+It’s up to you to find your favourite.

 The Lure of Lake Louise

 Lake Louise cures our longings.
 Fast.
 We pile into the Grizzly Express gondola and are treated to views of Victoria and Temple mountains – alpine jewels gleaming in the morning sun.

 We start on the front side for fast groomers, racing down Ladies’ Downhill and Juniper.
 The wind whips our cheeks rosy pink.
 Next we try the Top of the World Express Quad to access the challenging back bowls where there’s line after line of prime ski heaven.
 My body recalls the long, lean feeling of carving and the alpine air wakes me up from the inside out.
 We’re wide-eyed as we take in this world of stunted spruce, pulsating blue sky, and endless snow.
 My children’s faces have cracked into huge grins.
 There’s nowhere else I’d rather be.

 Happy Days – and Nights – at Sunshine Village